LDWLab/Ribovision_2.0_GT/documentation/docs/Basic_Navigation.md

 # Basic Navigation

 ## Overview
-ProteoVision is operated via the main Navigation panel for selection/filtering and contains three main applets: i) Alignment Viewer for representation of multiple sequence alignments; ii) PDB topology Viewer for depiction of protein secondary structures; iii) MolStar viewer for visualization of three-dimensional structures.
+ProteoVision is operated via the main Navigation panel for selection/filtering and contains three main applets:
+- Alignment Viewer for representation of multiple sequence alignments;
+- PDB topology Viewer for depiction of protein secondary structures;
+- MolStar viewer for visualization of three-dimensional structures.

 Additionally, non-mappable statistical data (e.g. amino acids frequencies) are visualized in a separate window using Plotly applet.
-Detailed description of all functions for ProteoVision is listed below.
+Detailed description of all functions for ProteoVision is listed in this documentation.
 ProteoVision also contains an optional interactive guided tour with a brief description of each functional element.

 ## Selecting phylogenetic group(s)
 To retrieve a specified alignment from the DESIRE database, follow the steps below: